jsuarezruiz/FormsGtkLive/README.md

 ## Usage

-To live develop XAML you open the **FormsGtkLive.exe** tool.
+To live develop XAML you open the **FormsGtkLive** tool.
 Any XAML file included in the same folder as the  tool will be previewed.

 The tool can also detect XAML markup **errors**.